GhumanNavneet/azure-machine-learning-service-labs/lab-4/visual-studio-code/README.md

 8. Once you setup the python interpreter, select conda environmen `azure_automl`<br/>
     <img src="images/python.jpg"/><br/>
 9. `04_automl.py` is the Python file you will step thru executing in this lab.<br/>
-10. Next, follow the steps as in outlined below **Exercises**.
+10. Next, follow the steps as outlined below **Exercises**.
 For executing each cell in below execises click on **Run Cell** i.e, just above the step for each steps as show below.<br/>
    <img src="images/lab04.jpg"/><br/>

 ## Exercise 2 - Train a model using AutoML